How to Use the Command 'aria2c' (with Examples)

 Explanation:

-• --out=path/to/file: Specifies the output path and filename for the downloaded file.
+• --out path/to/file: Specifies the path and name you want for the downloaded file.

 Code: